ConnectedLib/connectedlib10/modules/introduction/section-3.md

 subsection: three
 ---

-Libraries are ideal environments for connected learning—learning in libraries is informal, flexible, and interest-driven, and it doesn’t (or shouldn’t) feel like school.
-Connected learning can help achieve your library’s mission and goals by promoting equity, by encouraging new skills and literacies, and building community.
+Libraries are ideal environments for connected learning—learning in libraries is informal, flexible, and interest-driven, and it doesn’t (or shouldn’t) feel like school.<sup><a name="1" href="#fn1">1</a></sup> Connected learning can help achieve your library’s mission and goals by promoting equity, by encouraging new skills and literacies, and building community.

 <div class="objectives">
 <p class="box-title">After completing this section, you will be able to...</p>